-- Though, generally I believe the most effective exercise program should consist of a mix of strength, cardiovascular, and flexibility/mobility training, physical activity (in any form) IS KEY (regarding general health, fitness and weight loss)!!
-Worry first about getting accustomed to being more active and then worry about perfecting your regimen later down the road (once being more physically active is habitual).
+- Though generally I believe the most effective exercise program should consist of a mix of strength, cardiovascular, and flexibility/mobility training, physical activity (in any form) IS KEY!!
+Worry first about getting accustomed to being more active.
+You can worry about perfecting your regimen later down the road.

 Some advice on exercise:

 - Start slow and make gradual and consistent improvements!
 One of the biggest mistakes people make is going too fast.
 Slowly and strategically add exercise sessions each week.
 Jumping right into 5, 60 minute sessions a week is usually going too quickly so try something such as one to two 30 minute sessions a week or three to five 10-15 minute sessions a week.
 Those or something similar, would be much better starting points.

 - Aim for a SUSTAINABLE plan that includes a mix of resistance, cardio, and flexibility training.
 You can do this by mixing these three (or 2 of them into the same session).
 Resistance exercise followed by 10-20 minutes of stretching.
 Or resistance exercise followed by 10-20 minutes of walking.
 Remember, there is no one-size-fits-all plan.
 Find the best way for YOU to develop include each of these types into your weekly regimen.

 - Do NOT neglect resistance training!
-Aim for 2-3 days a week (starting with just 1 session and increasing frequency and duration as you become accustomed to the exercise).
+Aim for at least 2-3 days a week.
+You can start with just 1 session and increase frequency and duration as you progress forward.

 - Change things up when you need to!
-If you find yourself continually falling away from your exercise plan and going back to your old habits, change things up.
+If you find yourself being inconsistent and going back to your old habits, change things up.
 Continue to evaluate what works and what doesn’t, what you enjoy and what you do not.
 Remember the “most effective” exercise regimen is the one YOU enjoy and can continue long-term.

 - Always consult your doctor/physician before altering your exercise regimen and/or physical activity level.